ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 var store = createStore(reducer);
 ```

 Now that we have the store itself, we can use it to get the state and send actions.
-First up lets create a simple computed property to wrap the state returned from the store.
+First we will create a computed property to wrap the state returned from the store.
 In the example below we can get the state of the function by invoking `getState` directly on the store.

 ```js
 import Ember from 'ember';